-Boot Camps in Wilmington, NC Can Help Troubled Teens, if They Are Like Gateway Military Academy
+Boot Camps in Wilmington, North Carolina Can Help Troubled Teens, if They Are Like Gateway Boys Academy

 If your teen exhibits unashamed disregard for authority, commonly displays rebellious behavior, gets into frequent and growing disturbances with the law, and lacks cooperation in school, perhaps a boot camp can help sort out your troubled teen.